epfl-dlab/aiflows/README.md

   - write-ups outlining features, ideas, and our long-term vision for Flows -- we encourage you to pick up any of these and start working on them in whatever way you see fit
   - a version of JARVIS -- your fully customizable open-source version of ChatGPT+(++), which we will continue building in public!
 We hope that this excites you as much as it excites us, and JARVIS will become one of those useful projects that will constantly push the boundaries of what's possible with Flows

 We have tried to find a way for anyone to benefit by contributing to the project.
-The <a href="ToDo">Contribution Guide</a> describes our envisioned workflow and how you could get involved in more detail (we would love to hear your feedback on it -- the Discord server already has a channel for it :)).
+The <a href="ToDo">Contribution Guide</a> describes our envisioned workflows in more detail (we would love to hear your feedback on this -- the Discord [server](https://discord.gg/yFZkpD2HAh) already has a channel for it :)).

 In a nutshell, this is just the beginning, and we have a long way to go.
 Stay tuned, and let's work on a great (open-source) AI future together!